A Diameter-Revealing Proof of the Bondy-Lov\'asz Lemma: Upper bound

-Now, for $1\leq k<n$, we give an algorithm that produces a sequence of $O(n)$ spanning trees beginning with $T_k$ and ending with $T_{k+1}$ such that every pair of consecutive trees are adjacent.
-First, for each $v\in\bar S_k$ in the ascending order of the numbering, if $v=v^*_k$, we detach $v$ from its current parent, attach it to $u^*_k$, and stop processing further vertices in $\bar S_k$; if $v\neq v_k^*$, we detach $v$ from its current parent and attach it to its lowest-numbered neighbor.
-Note that $v\neq v_n$ in the second case.
-Then, for every vertex $v$ that was reattached in the first loop, except for the last one $v^*_k$, in the reverse order (i.e., descending order of the numbering), detach $v$ from its current parent and attach it to its highest-numbered neighbor.
+Now, for $1\leq k<n$, we present an algorithm that produces a sequence of $O(n)$ spanning trees beginning with $T_k$ and ending with $T_{k+1}$ such that every pair of consecutive trees are adjacent.
+First, for each $v\in V\setminus V(S_k)$ in the ascending order of the $st$-numbering, if $v\neq v_k^*$, we detach $v$ from its current parent and attach it to its lowest-numbered neighbor; if $v=v^*_k$, we detach $v$ from its current parent, attach it to $u^*_k$, and stop processing further vertices in $V\setminus V(S_k)$.
+Note that $v\neq v_n$ in the first case.
+Then, for every vertex $v$ that was reattached in the first loop except for the last one $v^*_k$, in the reverse order (i.e., descending order of the numbering), detach $v$ from its current parent and attach it to its highest-numbered neighbor.
 The algorithm outputs the snapshot of the current spanning tree after each reattachment.

 We claim that every vertex that was reattached during this process was a leaf at the time of detachment; then, this algorithm produces a sequence of $O(n)$ spanning trees where every pair of consecutive spanning trees are adjacent.
-All of these spanning trees contain $S_k$, because the vertices in $S_k$ are never detached by the algorithm.
+All of these $O(n)$ spanning trees contain $S_k$, because the vertices in $S_k$ are never detached by the algorithm.
 In the second loop, every detached vertex is attached back to its parent in $T^+$, except for $v^*_k$ that is now attached to $u_k^*$; thus, the last spanning tree produced by the algorithm is $T_{k+1}$.

 To complete the proof, it remains to verify the claim that every vertex $v$ that was reattached during this process was a leaf at the time of detachment.
 We implicitly use induction on the number of iterations of the algorithm.